facebook/docusaurus/docs/api-pages.md

 Any `.js` files in `website/pages` will be rendered to static html using the path of the file after "pages".
 Files in `website/pages/en` will also get copied out into `pages` and will OVERRIDE any files of the same name in `pages`.
 For example, the page for the `website/pages/en/help.js` file will be found at the url `${baseUrl}en/help.js` as well as the url `${baseUrl}help.js`, where `${baseUrl}` is the `baseUrl` field set in your [siteConfig.js file](api-site-config.md).

-## Title for Pages
+## Titles for Pages

-By default, the title of your page is `Title • Tagline` where `title` and `tagline` field are set in your [siteConfig.js file](api-site-config.md).
+By default, the title of your page is `Title • Tagline` where `title` and `tagline` field are set in [`siteConfig.js`](api-site-config.md).
 You can exclude the tagline by setting `disableTitleTagline` to `true`.
-If you want to set a specific title for your page, add a `title` field on your React component.
+If you want to set a specific title for your page, add a `title` class property on your exported React component.

 Example: